Tabiti: Functions

 Tabiti was the primordial fire which alone existed before the creation of the universe and was the basic essence and the source of all creation, and from her were born Api (the Earth) and Papaios (Heaven).
 This attests of the paramount role of the fire-deity in the Iranian pantheon as an omnipresent element, and was a concept which was also present among the Indo-Aryan pantheon, where Agni was the fire which could be found throughout the Cosmos and which permeated the whole Universe, including the worlds of the humans and of the gods.

-According to the Scythologist Dmitry Raevsky, the status of Tabiti as the incarnation of the primordial fire is confirmed by a story recounted by Gnaeus Pompeius Trogus, in which a dispute arose between the Scythians and the Egyptians over which of them was the most ancient people, and which consisted of an argument by each side about whether the world was initially fully flooded by water or covered with fire, which Raevsky considered to respectively be references to Nānaw and Tabiti.
+According to the Scythologist Dmitry Raevsky, the status of Tabiti as the incarnation of the primordial fire is confirmed by a story recounted by Gnaeus Pompeius Trogus, in which a dispute arose between the Scythians and the Egyptians over which of them was the most ancient people, and which consisted of an argument by each side about whether the world was initially fully flooded by water or covered with fire, which Raevsky considered to respectively be references to Nun and Tabiti.

 As a goddess of the Hearth, Tabiti was the patron of society, the state, and families.
 She protected the family and the clan, and as a symbol of supreme authority she was assigned the superior position over the other gods, through her role as the guardian of the king.
 Due to her link to the common Iranian cult of fire, she was connected to the importance of fire and of royal hearths in Iranian religions.
 The king's hearth was hence connected with Tabiti, and was therefore an inviolable symbol of the prosperity of his people and a token of royal power, and Tabiti herself was connected with royal power, as attested by the Scythian king Idanthyrsos calling her the "Queen of the Scythians" in 513 BCE, with this characterisation of Tabiti being possibly linked to the notion of the khvarenah (𐬓𐬀𐬭𐬆𐬥𐬀𐬵), the Iranian divine bliss, or even to that of the fire which protects the king, the Warahrān (𐭥𐭫𐭧𐭫𐭠𐭭).
 As the guardian of the royal hearth, Tabiti therefore ensured the well-being of the tribe - an oath by the royal hearths was considered the most sacred and breaking it was believed to cause the king's illness and was punished by the execution of the perpetrator of the crime, who was tied to brushwood and burnt.